 - New Zealand

 In addition to English, the dscout app is localized in:

 - French (Français)

 - Brazilian Portuguese (Português)

 This means that if your participants have their phones set to one of the above languages, then all the hard-coded text in the dscout app will automatically be displayed in your participants' native language!
-(If they have their phone set to some other language, dscout will default to English.)
+(If they have their phone set to a language other than those listed above, dscout will default to English.)

 In the example below, you'll see that all hard-coded text (like button copy) is in Spanish, but the dynamic text is still in English.
 To have the dynamic text be in Spanish too, the researchers in charge of this project would just need to write titles, instructions, and questions in Spanish.

 To have the static, hard-coded text in the invite emails and in-app push notifications that you send your mission participants set to a specific language, just select the one you'd like to use from the dropdown menu in the dscout mission builder by expanding the "Specs" menu, then tapping "Advanced Options."
 Just remember that if you want the dynamic, body text of your emails to ALSO be in a different language, you have to actually write in that language.